 KIPO provided an Internet gazette search service at its web site beginning July 2001.
 After the publication date, applicants can freely refer to PDF documents via the Internet at any time during the opposition request period.
-After the opposition request period, they can find information on granted and laid open applications from the Korea Institute of Patent Information (KIPI) website .
-Since May 2003, they can see the full text of the corrected applications on KIPO’s web site.
+After the opposition request period, applicants can find information on granted and laid open applications from the Korea Institute of Patent Information (KIPI) website .
+Since May 2003, applicants can see the full text of the corrected applications on KIPO’s website.
 They are also notified about their interests through a push-mail service and Short Message System (SMS).

 Word processing and office automation

-KIPO communicates examination results to applicants via the Internet or mobile telecommunication service, publishes official gazettes on the Internet, and handles most registration and opposition procedures online.
-By starting development of the Online Trial System in 2002, KIPO computerized all IPR administrative procedures except for the parts that require human judgment.
-In 2004, with the development of KIPOnet II, KIPO made an environment for non-stop service which enables e-filing 24 hours a day, real-time notification, and PCT online filing.
+KIPO automated all administrative processes including receiving applications, examining, granting to publishing gazettes.
+In 2001, we at KIPO enabled communication of examination results to applicants via the Internet or mobile telecommunication service, published official gazettes on the Internet, and handled most registration and opposition procedures on-line.
+By starting development of the On-line Trial System in 2002, KIPO computerized most IPR administration.

 III.
 Matters concerning abstracting, classifying, reclassifying and indexing of technical information contained in patent documents